kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 You will use the following script to configure the web ingress
 ```
 NOTE: There is a script called "configure-web-ingress" in /home/ec2-user to configure the web-ingress.yaml.
-It requires the AWS VPC Public Subnets used by the cluster and can only be known after the cluster is created.
+web-ingress.yaml requires the AWS VPC Public Subnets used by the cluster and can only be known after the cluster is created.
 Using this script will pre-populate it so you don't need to edit manually.

 ./configure-web-ingress